ComradDoge/DogeEU4/README.md

 - Policies that accept any of the exclusives instead of a specific one, will have much clearer localisation (Any Government Idea, Any Fleet Focus, Any State Focus, State Rank Idea, Any Doctrine)

 Balance
+- Maximum priviledges 8>6
+- Powerpoint priviledges cost a bit more
+- Fires of Industry build_cost removed
 - State Edict: maintenance increase 0.5 > 1
 - MIL Ahead of Time siege_ability 0.2>0.1